 I asked Roger Van Horn, Enterprise’s vice president for corporate loss control, what was behind the decline.
 Van Horn has gone on the record before to defend the huge volume of loss claims.
-I expected him to tell me they’d stopped pursuing as many cases, but I was wrong.
+I expected him to tell me Enterprise had stopped pursuing as many cases, but I was wrong.

 An Enterprise scam or are consumers damaging those cars?

-At the same time, I believe that when you damage a car, you should pay for the repair.
+In the past, there have been instances where rental vehicles have spontaneously combusted, clearly indicating that it was not the fault of the consumer.
+However, I also hold the belief that when you cause damage to a car, you should be responsible for covering the repair costs.
 Van Horn and I can agree on that.
 Where we can’t agree — and probably never will — are the so-called “junk” fees for loss of use, diminished value and administration that often accompany these claims.
 I feel they should be baked into the cost of doing business; Van Horn and Enterprise want to separate them.

 The Damage Evaluator determines if you damaged a rental